 Lead time can have a significant impact on the customer experience.
 Consumers have a lot of choice at their disposal now, and it’s easy for them to take their custom somewhere else if they have a bad experience with a retailer.
 If their orders are delayed or they can’t find what they want, they’re likely to seek alternative outlets.

-Furthermore, if lead times are persistently too long, storage costs will likely be higher as businesses will need to store higher levels of inventory so that they’re prepared for demand.
+If lead times are persistently too long, storage costs will likely be higher as businesses will need to store higher levels of inventory so that they’re prepared for demand.
 This will increase product pricing and render businesses less responsive; introducing new products is made more difficult as existing stocks are harder to shift.

-Of course, it’s not just pandemics that can seriously disrupt supply chains.
 Freight and shipping may be subject to delays, holding up supplies and thus increasing lead time.
 Border and customs agencies may step up checks at ports, thereby delaying the arrival of imports and again leading to increased lead time.

-Businesses may also find that suppliers simply can’t uphold their end of the bargain, and that promises which are made are subsequently not kept.
+Businesses may find that suppliers simply can’t uphold their end of the bargain, and that promises which are made are subsequently not kept.
 This is why it’s absolutely essential to ensure that, when you choose suppliers, you’re confident you can rely on them to deliver what’s needed of them.

 It’s all but inevitable that there’ll be some teething problems as business supply chains grow bigger and more complex.
 This will likely have some short-term effects on lead time.
 However, as businesses and suppliers get to know one another’s requirements more intimately, lead time should start to improve accordingly.

-How to shorten lead time
+Strategies to shorten lead time